 Here is a link to that story.
 Death Valley National Park

-The second time air conditioning from our battery would be great is when we are driving.
+Another time when air conditioning on batteries and solar is great is when we are driving.
 We typically drive about one or two hours in the middle of the day.
-While we are driving, we would be able to run our air conditioners, to keep the house cool and make the RV more comfortable during our travel days.
+While we are driving, we can run our air conditioners, to keep the house cool and make the RV more comfortable during our travel days.
 Usually, we only use our dash air conditioner when driving, but occasionally we turn on the solar and battery-operated air conditioner.

 My air conditioning units are heat pumps.
 This means that since I can run the air conditioners, I can, if I desired, also use them to create heat.
-Heat pumps are far more energy-efficient than my room space heater.
-So I could create heat from the batteries.
+Heat pumps are far more energy-efficient than my electric room space heater.
+So I could create electrical heat using the batteries.
 I don’t have any reason to do this in that I also have two propane furnaces that are way more energy-efficient than any electrical heat source.

-Answer = it depends on how hot it is and whether or not I am sitting in the sun or in the shade.
+It depends on how hot it is and whether or not I am sitting in the sun or in the shade.